-The DIY office renovation before and after photos for house 3 are below.
+The DIY office renovation before and after photos for our house 3 are below.

-As mentioned on a few previous posts, I have renovated a few homes in the past.
+As mentioned in a few previous posts, I have renovated a few homes in the past.
 This is the home I call home 3.
 It is our current home.

 Various online sources say that an office renovation will cost about $150-$300 a square foot depending on what you are doing.

-I would consider ours a middle of the road renovation as far as expense went.
-It required new flooring, paint, lighting and it needed decor but it did not require built-ins to be made or the windows replaced.
+I would consider ours a middle-of-the-road renovation as far as expense went.
+It required new flooring, paint, and lighting and it needed decor.
+It did not require built-ins to be made or the windows replaced.
 So I am using $175 a square foot to calculate my savings.

 I realize that a lot of people are decorating with everything white these days.
 It is a very nice look!
 However, I like contrast and color so I decided to stay true to what I love when decorating my own home.